-Roll out the red carpet for butterflies by selecting the plants, shrubs, and trees they crave.
-Ethereal and graceful, butterflies will reward your gardening efforts by enlivening your view and pollinating your plants.
+Roll out the red carpet this year for the butterflies in your area!
+Select the plants, shrubs, and trees they crave.
+Beautiful and graceful, butterflies will reward your gardening efforts by livening up your view and pollinating your plants.
+Start your butterfly garden today with the help of Rohsler’s Nursery.

-When planning your garden, remember that the same native plants that add color, texture, and fragrance to your landscape are also much-needed food sources for pollinators.
+When planning your butterfly garden, remember the same native plants that add color, texture, and fragrance to your landscape are also much-needed food sources for pollinators.

-Asters, Coneflower, Hyssop, Liatris, and Phlox draw several types of butterflies -- but flowering plants are just the beginning.
+Flowering plants such as Asters, Coneflower, Hyssop, Liatris, and Phlox are perfect for your butterfly garden since they draw several different types of butterflies.
+However, flowering plants are just the beginning.
+Other plants like herbs, fruits, and vegetables also attract butterflies.

-The Black Swallowtail feeds on Parsley, Fennel, and Carrots (both wild and cultivated).
-The Eastern Tailed-blue enjoys plants that belong to the Pea family, and the Eastern Tiger Swallowtail is attracted to Wild Black Cherry and Tulip trees and a variety of lilies.
+The Black Swallowtail butterfly feeds on plants like Parsley, Fennel, and Carrots, both wild and cultivated.
+The Eastern Tailed-blue butterfly enjoys plants belonging to the Pea family.
+The Eastern Tiger Swallowtail butterfly is attracted to Wild Black Cherry and Tulip trees and a variety of lilies.

+Trees are another butterfly magnet.
 Elms attract the beautiful Question Mark and Eastern Comma butterflies.
-Question Marks will also feed on Hackberry trees.
-One of the first butterflies to appear in the spring, the Mourning Cloak, is drawn to Willows.
+Question Marks butterflies will also feed on Hackberry trees.
+One of the first butterflies to appear in the spring, the Mourning Cloak butterfly, is usually drawn to Willows.

-Encourage some White Clover to feed the Clouded Sulphurs, and plant Gerardia to benefit the Common Buckeye.
+Encourage some White Clover butterfly to feed the Clouded Sulphurs, and plant Gerardia to benefit the Common Buckeye butterfly.

-Save a bit of room in your garden for Asclepias, an important element in the Monarch’s life cycle.
+Save a bit of room in your garden for Asclepias, or milkweed as it is also known as.
+Asclepias is an important element in the Monarch butterflies life cycle.
 Rohsler’s invites local gardeners to plant the organically grown, chemical-free milkweed we grow from seed.

-For the best advice butterfly gardening advice, be sure to visit Rohsler’s.
+For the best advice butterfly gardening advice, be sure to visit Rohsler’s Nursery.